Rhutvik-pachghare1999/RAS-SES-598-Space-Robotics-and-AI/assignments/terrain_mapping_drone_control/README.md

 This project demonstrates the integration of autonomous flight planning, depth-based object estimation, and visual servoing.
 The drone performs high-level spatial understanding through circular flight while achieving low-level precision through marker-based landing techniques.

-A special thanks to **Bharat** for his collaboration and invaluable assistance during this mission.

 ---